DanCQ/Perlin-Snake/README.md

-# PerlinSnake
+# Perlin Snake

-A growing snake like object randomly draw within the window
+A growing snake like object randomly drawn within the window.